 It is best to check with the prison to determine the visiting rights of the prisoner and any specific rules governing visits at the particular prison.
 Prisoners must record the full name, address and birth date of potential visitors on their prison visit lists.

 Prisoners can refuse to accept visits from other people, including families, relatives and friends.

-The prison manager has the Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. to extend or limit visiting rights.
+The prison manager has the discretion to extend or limit visiting rights.
 Special exceptions can be made for compassionate reasons.

 There are restrictions as to what items can be given to prisoners.
 All gifts must be passed through the property section of the particular prison.
 Again, it is wise to check with the particular prison as to what items and what amount of money is permitted to be placed in the prisoner’s property.

 The Corrections Act requires visitors to give prescribed information.
 This includes the person’s identity, address, occupation, age, relationship (if any) to the prisoner and the purpose of the visit.